soc/soc.me/_six-years-of-scala-development/part-1.md

-I bootstrapped [scala-android.org](http://scala-android.org) in an effort to support the contributors behind Scala on Android and provide developers who wanted to use Scala on smartphones with a single point of entry to documentation that was kept accurate and updated.
+I bootstrapped [scala-android.org](http://scala-android.org) in an effort to support the contributors behind Scala on Android and provide developers who wanted to use Scala on smartphones with a single point of entry to tools, documentation and support venues that was kept accurate and updated.

 <br/>
 At the beginning of this years I have ceased Scala development and resigned from